 The field of sports psychology examines psychological variables that impact athletic participation and behavior.
 This course introduces students to theories and research across diverse areas of psychology, including social, cognitive, developmental, and clinical.
 Topics will include the role of goals and equity in providing motivation, strategies for successful performance, the use of imagery, attributions for successful versus unsuccessful performance, the predictors of aggression, the causes of the “homefield choke,” effective approaches to coaching, the “hot-hand effect,” the role of personality, the predictors of injury, and the impact of gender on athletics.
 This course will involve intensive participation in class discussion and many written assignments.

 Requisite: PSYC 100 or consent of the instructor.
 Open to juniors and seniors.
 Limited to 25 students.
 Spring semester.
-Professor Sanderson.2019-20: Offered in Spring 2020
+Professor Sanderson.2021-22: Offered in Fall 2021

 An introduction to the psychology of aging.
 Course material will focus on the behavioral changes which occur during the normal aging process.
 Age differences in learning, memory, perceptual and intellectual abilities will be investigated.
 In addition, emphasis will be placed on the neural correlates and cognitive consequences of disorders of aging such as Alzheimer’s disease.
 Course work will include systematic and structured observation within a local facility for the elderly.